-CNS 534 Social and Cultural Foundations of Counseling (3) Theories and techniques of effective multicultural counseling to include consideration and appreciation of cultural, racial, ethnic, disability, gender, and other diversity issues within a pluralistic society.
-Students will examine the role of the counselor in advocacy, conflict resolution, and cultural awareness.
+CNS 534 Social and Cultural Foundations of Counseling (3) Theories and techniques of effective multicultural counseling to include consideration and appreciation of cultural, racial, ethnic, disability, gender, language, and other diversity issues within a pluralistic society.
+Students will examine the role of the counselor in advocacy, conflict resolution, cultural awareness and work with English Language Learners.
 Spring semester.